CrossRef/event-data-user-guide/event-data-manual.md

 - On Facebook, the DOI `doi.org/10.1016/0300-9629(73)90490-8` was liked 5 times as of 25 November 2016.
 - `en.wikipedia.org/wiki/Fish` references `doi.org/10.1007%2Fs003600050092` as of 24 September 2015.

 These Relations resemble triples, but include a date stamp and an optional count.
-For some sources, such as Twitter, they represent individual events that happened at a point in time.
-For some sources, such as Facebook, they represent a count of events at a point in time without any further detail because that is what is available.
+For some Data Sources, such as Twitter, they represent individual events that happened at a point in time.
+For some Data Sources, such as Facebook, they represent a count of events at a point in time without any further detail because that is what is available.

-For some sources where numbers can go up and down (e.g. Facebook), or where references can be added or removed (e.g. Wikipedia), they represent the current snapshot.
+For some Data Sources where numbers can go up and down (e.g. Facebook), or where references can be added or removed (e.g. Wikipedia), they represent the current snapshot.

 ### Inverse Relations {#inverse-relations}

-Most Relations have an inverse.
+Every Relation type has an inverse.
 For example `X cites Y` has the inverse `Y is cited by X`.
 When a Relation is put into CED its inverse Relation is also created automatically.
 Thus most Events correspond to two Relations.
+You can see all of the [relations and their inverse in the source code](https://github.com/lagotto/lagotto/blob/master/db/seeds/production/relation_types.yml), although not all are used.

 ## Deposits